New Home Office Tier 4 Guidance on Covid-19 for Independent Schools and Colleges

 Original Documents – relaxation of Appendix D record keeping requirements

 Tier 4 sponsors are required to see certain original documents to comply with their record keeping duties, as set out in Appendix D of the Immigration Rules.
 Where it is no longer practical or safe for a student to submit these documents in person, or where schools and colleges are closed due to social distancing measures, the Covid-19 Guidance confirms it is acceptable for a digital copy, such as a photograph, to be provided and kept on file.

 Sponsors should continue to comply with their adapted record keeping duties by obtaining electronic copies of Appendix D documents, such as a Tier 4 student’s passport, 30 day visa vignette, BRP and educational qualifications.

 Likewise, the Covid-19 Guidance confirms a relaxation of the usual Right to Work checks that education providers must carry out to confirm that all staff are allowed to work in the UK.
 The Covid-19 Guidance confirms employers are not required to see original documents and can undertake checks via video calls.
 Prospective workers can submit scanned documents, rather than originals, to show that they have the right to work.
-Once the temporary concessions end, independent schools and colleges will be expected to carry out the full checks on any staff recruited during the pandemic.
+Once the temporary concessions end, independent schools and colleges will be expected to carry out the full checks on any staff recruited during the pandemic within eight weeks.

 There are also other concessions relating to commencing studies in the UK after applying to switch to a Tier 4 visa (and before that application is decided).
 Student visa applicants may also apply for a Tier 4 visa using CAS that were previously issued (e.g. where the CAS has expired or the course start date has passed).
 The Covid-19 Guidance also includes temporary suspension of the usual police registration requirements for students aged 16 or over who are nationals of certain countries.